Juana María Condesa Lluch: Beatification

 The beatification process commenced under Pope Pius XII on 3 December 1953 in the informative process that granted her the title of Servant of God as the first official stage in the process.
 The process concluded its business of accumulating documents and interrogatories on 12 January 1956 while the process was validated in Rome decades later on 14 December 1984.

-The Positio came to the Congregation for the Causes of Saints in 1991 while consulting theologians in Rome approved the cause on 15 November 1996 and the C.C.S. voiced approval 18 March 1997.
-She was declared Venerable on 7 July 1997 after Pope John Paul II declared that she had lived a life of heroic virtue.
+The positio came to the Congregation for the Causes of Saints in 1991 while consulting theologians in Rome approved the cause on 15 November 1996 and the Congregation voiced approval 18 March 1997.
+Lluch was declared venerable on 7 July 1997 after Pope John Paul II declared that she had lived a life of heroic virtue.

-The required miracle - the prerequisite for beatification - was investigated in the diocese of its origin and received full validation from Roman officials on 12 November 1999.
+The required miracle – the prerequisite for beatification – was investigated in the diocese of its origin and received full validation from Roman officials on 12 November 1999.
 The pope approved it in 2002 and beatified Lluch on 23 March 2003.